zxcqlf/MonoViT/README.md

 PLease download the ImageNet-1K pretrained MPViT [model](https://dl.dropbox.com/s/y3dnmmy8h4npz7a/mpvit_small.pth) to `./ckpt/`.

-For training, please download monodepth2, replace the depth network, and revise the setting of the optimizer and learning rate according to `trainer.py`.
+For training, please download monodepth2, replace the depth network, and revise the setting of the depth network, the optimizer and learning rate according to `trainer.py`.

+Because of the different torch version between MonoViT and Monodepth2, the func `transforms.ColorJitter.get_params` in dataloader should also be revised to `transforms.ColorJitter`.

 By default models and tensorboard event files are saved to `./tmp/<model_name>`.
 This can be changed with the `--log_dir` flag.